-You can cancel an appointment and request a new appointment or a change to an existing appointment through My RCH Portal but you cannot schedule appointments directly with RCH clinicians at this time.
+You can change or cancel an appointment and request a new appointment through My RCH Portal, but you cannot schedule appointments directly with RCH clinicians.

 You can only request appointments up to four months in advance.
-If you need an urgent appointment, please call the RCH instead of sending a message through the portal.
+If you need an urgent appointment, please call the RCH.
 If you cancel an appointment through the portal, it is immediately removed from our schedules and no longer available to you.